 Wanted: Niagara Typewriter

-The Niagara, which was first produced ca.1902, has a special place in my heart because it was made here in Connecticut by none other than the Blickensderfer Typewriter Company of Stamford.
+The Niagara, which was first produced ca.1902, was prodiced in Connecticut by the Blickensderfer Typewriter Company of Stamford.
 Note how similar the carriage, base and paper table are to those of Blick No.5 model.
-The Niagara even utilizes a typewheel Blicks were already lightweight and inexpensive and the Niagara, without a keyboard, was even more so.
-Some Niagaras were rebranded and sold as the Best, Stella or Marion.
-Name variants in France were marketed as the machine à écrire Dactyle (Dactyle typewriter).
-Lastly, George Blickensderfer, the inventor, was also awarded a patent for a modified version of the Niagara which doubled as a cipher (code) machine.
+The Niagara even utilizes a typewheel for print application, just like most other Blicks.
+Blicks were already lightweight and inexpensive and the Niagara, without a keyboard, was even more so.
+Some Niagara typewriters were rebranded and sold as the Best, Stella or Marion.
+Name variants in France were marketed as Dactyle.
+Lastly, George Blickensderfer, the inventor, was awarded a patent for a modified version of the Niagara that doubled as a cipher machine.

 Back to Wanted Index Typewriters